 However, meeting Charlie Munger was a game-changer for Warren Buffett.

-He influenced Warren Buffett to look for companies with economic moats as the Berkshire Hathaway grew bigger and made investing in small capitalization stocks unrealistic.
+He influenced Warren Buffett to look for companies with economic moats that can turn into home runs over the long run.
+This is because the Berkshire Hathaway is growing too big which made investing in small capitalization stocks unrealistic.

 In fact, Charlie Munger is the guy behind this famous quote:

 “A great business at a fair price is superior to a fair business at a great price.”

 Warren Buffett has all praise for Charlie Munger in the video and quipped: “He got a much broader intellect than me and able to condense important ideas into a very few words”.

 5. Professional Development

 Buffett was once terrified of public speaking and would throw up.
 He knew that if he didn’t cure it then, he would never cure it.
 He also mentioned this remarkable quote:

 As a result, he decided to join a “Dale Carnegie” public speaking course where he would stand on tables and do all sorts of crazy things.